Meeting in Philadelphia to discuss the hobby’s future

 Good morning.
-This is William T. Gibbs with Coin World's Monday
+This is William T. Gibbs with Coin World's Monday Morning Brief.

 A couple of weeks ago, on October 13, I was in Philadelphia for the United States Mint's stakeholders' forum held in the Federal Reserve bank in that city.
 The Mint invited some 60 individuals from the collector community — dealers, collectors, members of the press, officials of the major organizations — to meet for a day to talk about the current status of the coin-collecting community, marketplace, and what things we can all do together to maybe improve things going forward.

 The Mint began by outlining some of its historical archives, talking about its history of building a collection — you have the famous Mint cabinet — and then the Smithsonian Institution also had a discussion of and introduced people to the National Numismatic Collection and what is involved in that.

 After those two historical explanations, we did have a panel of five leaders from the numismatic community discussing the state of the hobby right now and their observations on how things are going.